How the coronavirus has hit global sport - France 24

 -- Elsewhere, the start of Japan's J-League was postponed till mid-March while China suspended all domestic football and shelved indefinitely the top-flight Super League season which was due to kick off on February 22.

--- The Swiss league has already suspended all Super League and second-division Challenge League matches until March 23.
+-- The Swiss league has already suspended all Super League matches until March 23.

 -- The Valencia v Atalanta Champions League clash on March 10 will be played behind closed doors as will the Europa League tie featuring Inter Milan against Getafe on March 12.